coolinmc6/react-blog-CM/README.md

 id for our blog post and have received our information from the GET request.
 Lecture 94 will have us actually display it now...

+- We are about to create our DELETE_POST action.
+This is what we have to do:
+  - define DELETE_POST at the top of our `./actions/index.js` file
+  - create the action creator which should just be an `axios.delete()`